 What Exactly is Flatulence?

 Flatulence is natural.
-In fact, if it does not happen, then there is something wrong with your digestion system.
+If it does not happen, then there is something wrong with your digestion system.
 However, if it happens all day long, and you have no control over it, it needs to be treated.

 Causes of Flatulence

-- Prajnaparadha or any kind of offence against wisdom – one part of your body insists on doing something that is detrimental to the other parts
+- Prajnaparadha or any offence against wisdom – one part of your body insists on doing something that is detrimental to the other parts

 - Kaaliparinama or unexpected change in weather conditions